Paralithoxus planquettei

-Paralithoxus planquettei is a species of armored catfish endemic to French Guiana where it is found in stony rivulets of the Atlantic coastal drainages between the Maroni and the Kaw River basin.
-This species grows to a length of 7.0 cm SL.
+Paralithoxus planquettei is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in French Guiana, Suriname and Brazil where it is found in stony rivulets of the Atlantic coastal drainages between the Maroni and the Kaw River basin.
+This species grows to a standard length of 7.0 cm.